archilex/advanced-tables-docs/v3.md

 1. The most common mistake when deploying, is not adding the colon (:) followed by the domain you registered. `license_key:domain`.
 Please review the instructions above.

 2. If you have set up everything correctly and are getting the error: `../advanced-tables-for-filament-3.7.29.zip' URL required authentication (HTTP 401).
 You must be using the interactive console to authenticate` error, you may need to ssh into your server and clear your composer global cache with `composer clear-cache`

-### Upgrading to v4

-Before upgrading to Advanced Tables v4, first be sure you are familiar with Filament's [upgrade guide](https://filamentphp.com/docs/4.x/upgrade-guide) and know what changes will be needed along the way.

-1. Update the dependency

-    Before running Filament's upgrade script, you'll want to update your `composer.json` file:

-    ```bash
-    "archilex/filament-filter-sets": "^4.0",
-    ```

-    Then proceed with running Filament's upgrade script.

-2. Integrate Filter Set's Tailwind and css files

-    Follow Filament's instructions to [upgrade your custom theme](https://filamentphp.com/docs/4.x/upgrade-guide#high-impact-changes) and add Advanced Tables' css to your theme:

-    ```css
-    @import '../../../../vendor/filament/filament/resources/css/theme.css';
-    @import '../../../../vendor/archilex/filament-filter-sets/resources/css/plugin.css'; // Add

-    @source '../../../../app/Filament';
-    @source '../../../../resources/views/filament';
-    @source '../../../../vendor/archilex/filament-filter-sets'; // Add
-    ```

-3. Publish and run the migrations

-    Filament v4 has significant changes to the table columns structure to support reorderable columns and your current user views need to be upgraded to support the new structure.
-Publish and run the migration to update your user views to support this new structure.

-    > IMPORTANT: Backup your user views database table called `filament_filter_set` BEFORE proceeding.

-    ```bash
-    php artisan vendor:publish --tag="advanced-tables-migrations"
-    php artisan migrate
-    ```

-4. Compile

-    Next, compile your theme:

-    ```bash
-    npm run build
-    ```

-    and run the Filament upgrade command:

-    ```bash
-    php artisan filament:upgrade
-    ```

-5. Review the Important Changes and Known Issues section

-    Finally, review the [Important Changes](#important-changes) [Known Issues](#known-issues) section to learn about current limitations and workarounds.

-### Important Changes

-Listed below are changes that have occurred in v4 that may require attention by the developer.

-1. Advanced Indicators has been renamed to Quick Filters.
-If you are using this feature from v3, you will need to update your plugin config from `advancedIndicatorsEnabled()` to `quickFiltersEnabled()`.

-#### Default View

-In v3, the default view was an html button that was added to the front of the favorites bar.
-In v4 this has been replaced with a default Preset View.
-This allows the default view to appear in the [View Manager](#view-manager) and, if enabled, allows the user to select a [different default view](#managed-default-views-new).

-If you have a Preset View with the key `default` *and* also want to display the internal default view, then you will need to rename your `default` key to something different as your preset view will override the internal default view.

-If, per previous recommendations for Managed Default Views, you had [disabled the default view](#disabling-the-default-view) and created a Preset View with the key `default`, this is no longer needed.
-You can re-enable default views, and remove the default Preset View you created.
-You can customize the default view using the existing [internal methods](#default-view-name)

 ## Getting started